If you lack self-love, you will always feel this undercurrent of insecurity, anxiety, doom, a lack of control and no matter what…

 All I had was a box of what I convinced myself, were cancer-curing band-aides.

 It doesn’t matter if you’re single, in a relationship, a friendship, an almost relationship or if you’re with your soul mate.
-If you lack self-love, you will always lack fulfillment because no matter how much you claim to want it, you will always have a hard time being attracted to what’s good for you instead of what triggers you.
+If you lack self-love, you will always lack fulfillment.
+No matter how much you claim to want it, you will always have a hard time being attracted to what’s good for you instead of what triggers you.

 And contrary to what we see at the movies, hear on the radio, and watch on tv… because no one can do these things for you or ever make you feel “special enough” to do these things for yourself, you will always be chasing your own emotional tail – entertained to an extent, but never fulfilled.

 If you’re lucky, you may be able to attract true love.
-But you won’t be able to maintain it because you can never keep a fire burning that you can’t ignite within.
+But you won’t be able to notice or even maintain it.
+You can never keep a fire burning that you cannot ignite within.

-You’ll also lack the ability to do the one thing that separates the Emotional Jedi Masters from the Emotional Bed Sh*tters: Allow others to own their own behavior, decisions, lies, inconsistencies, and empathetic bankruptcy – independent of your value.
+You’ll also lack the ability to do the one thing that separates the emotional Jedi masters from the emotional bed sh*tters: allow others to own their own behavior, decisions, lies, and bullsh*t – independent of your value.

 If you don’t believe that you have any value, you will always be so hungry for a buyer that you’ll become blind to the discount you consistently agree to.

 Your gut will always know though.
-And it will eat away at the core of your being until you meet the universe halfway.
+And it will eat away at you.

-Decide to set your standard/price this Valentine’s Day and beyond.
-Stop asking f*cktard people to set it for you by deeming you “special enough” for them to transform into someone that they’re not even capable of being.
+Decide to set your standard/price high.
+Stop asking toxic people to set it for you by deeming you “special enough” for them to transform into someone that they’re not even capable of being.

 If you had 10 million in the bank, would you really care if someone didn’t believe you or didn’t “see it?”
 No.